Yoga Teacher Mentorship & Advanced Education

 • Recognize when cueing a “deep breath” is supportive — and when it isn’t

-• Understand pain as a nervous system and load-management issue — not just a structural or mechanical one
+• Understand pain as a nervous system and load-management issue

 • Make clearer decisions in real time without second-guessing yourself